Why isn’t Lisp more widely used in web development?

 Where we begin to connect to specialized systems running outside of Racket and use specialized packages that aren’t included in a standard Racket installation.

-The ebook is in PDF (US Letter [146 pages] or A4 [137 pages] paper sizes) as well as HTML format, with Racket starter code—fully functioning mini-sites—illustrating how these topics can be tackled with Racket.
+The ebook is in PDF format, with Racket starter code—fully-functioning mini-sites—illustrating how these topics can be tackled with Racket, for nearly every chapter.

 Server: Racket was essential reading as I built my first e-commerce site from scratch with Racket.
 It’s a terrific, practical book with lots of useful ideas and examples.